 Many people find they get anxious for a while before a check-up.
 This is natural.
 It can help to get support from family or friends.
-You can also contact the Macmillan Support Line on 0808 808 00 00.
+You can also contact the Macmillan Support Line by calling 0808 808 00 00.

 Our booklet Life after cancer treatment gives useful advice for people whose treatment is over apart from regular check-ups.
+Visit be.macmillan.org.uk to order a free copy.